 There has been a lot of discourse over recent times around the advent of digital disruption and how this is fundamentally impacting many industries and sectors.
 On the flip side, the digital age has been the genesis of many amazing businesses and new industries.
 Regardless of which category a business falls within, the fundamental truth is that the nature of ‘doing’ business continues to rapidly evolve and change even the most traditional of enterprises, and this change is, in turn, impacting the way we envision and design workspace.

 Our role as designers also continues to evolve.
 Understanding technology and its integration within the workplace is core to the delivery of the contemporary work environment.
-What is equally becoming apparent as we take workplace briefs is that whilst technology enables flexibility and mobility, people are now tethered virtually rather than physically to their work.
-This new norm, whilst liberating, has the potential to have the same impact in modern times as the old adage of ‘paper warfare’.
-The volume of information and communication being received is far greater than ever before, and could run the risk of hampering the productivity and efficiency gains technology sets out to achieve.
+What is equally becoming apparent as we take workplace briefs is that while technology enables flexibility and mobility, people are now tethered virtually rather than physically to their work.
+This new norm, which can be considered liberating, has the potential to have the same impact in modern times as the adage of ‘paper warfare’.
+The volume of information and communication being received is far greater than ever before and could run the risk of hampering the productivity and efficiency gains technology sets out to achieve.

 It is no coincidence that there is a rapid increase in focus on workplace wellness and mindfulness to counterbalance the new phenomenon of ‘continuous partial attention’ created by our connection to technology.
 Continuous partial attention has the equivalent impact on our productivity of being ‘under the influence’, so it is no wonder that this is on the radar of businesses seeking a competitive advantage.